-- 1. Read the product documentation and user manual? - 2.
-Searched the Knowledge Base? - 3.
-Downloaded and installed the latest version of software and/or firmware?
+- 1. Read the product documentation?

+- 2. Searched the Knowledge Base?

+- 3. Downloaded and installed the latest version of software and/or firmware?

 If you have done all the above and still can't find an answer to your question, contact our Technical Support team.